 Prairies, savannas, and floodplains are all habitats that were once prevalent throughout Illinois before their acreage was reduced to make way for agriculture and development.
 The team at the Franklin Demonstration Farm has worked hard to restore these natural areas to the benefit of local birds, plants and wildlife.

 In addition to research, outreach is an important part of the work that happens at the Franklin Demonstration Farm.
-Farmers need to understand exactly how conservation practices are implemented—without negatively impacting their bottom lines.
-Tours of the Franklin Demonstration farm help other landowners, farmers and other members of the agricultural community see first-hand how conservation practices such as restored wetlands and grassed waterways function on working farm, and how they can be economically feasible.
+Farmers and landowners need to understand exactly how conservation practices are implemented—without negatively impacting their bottom lines.
+Tours of the Franklin Demonstration farm help these and other members of the agricultural community see first-hand how conservation practices such as restored wetlands and grassed waterways function on working farm, and how they can be economically feasible.

 About the Franklin Family

-Abraham Lincoln once gave legal advice to the Franklin Family, who have lived and worked their farm alongside the Mackinaw River for six generations.
-As the necessary use of the land began to impact this important freshwater resource, John Franklin decided to turn the 250-acre farm into a model of sustainable agriculture.
-Along with his childhood friend and local farm Tim Lindenbaum, he runs the demonstration, where farmers and others can see first-hand how nature and agriculture work together to keep our water clean.
+The Franklin Family has lived and worked their farm alongside the Mackinaw River for six generations.
+As the necessary use of the land began to impact this important freshwater resource, they decided to turn the 250-acre farm into a model of sustainable agriculture.
+Along with his childhood friend and local farmer Tim Lindenbaum, John Franklin runs the demonstration farm, where farmers and others can see first-hand how nature and agriculture work together to keep our water clean.

 Hoping to further reduce nutrient runoff, staff is adding cover crops to conservation methods at the Franklin Demonstration Farm.